The senior civil servant tasked with investigating breaches of coronavirus laws at Whitehall has finally published her findings.

 However, the source said Mr Case did not actively take part but acknowledged staff.
 The source added he knew the gathering was happening as he had to walk past the group in order to get to his private office.

-The Cabinet Office later confirmed these reports in a statement on Friday evening, with a spokesperson telling ITV News: “Staff in the Cabinet Secretary’s private office took part in a virtual quiz on December 17 2020.
+The Cabinet Office later confirmed these reports with a spokesperson telling ITV News: “Staff in the Cabinet Secretary’s private office took part in a virtual quiz on December 17 2020.

 “A small number of them, who had been working in the office throughout the pandemic and on duty that day, took part from their desks, while the rest of the team were virtual.